 Buildings and Facilities

 Bethel University, including the seminary, is situated on 245 wooded acres, including a spring-fed lake.
 The seminary complex has been arranged to take advantage of the natural beauty of the site.
 Much study went into the design to encourage faculty-student relationships that will best carry out the objectives of the school.
-The six buildings in the complex are all interconnected by covered walkways and glassed pavilions.
+All buildings in the complex are interconnected by covered walkways and glassed pavilions.

 Campus Center.
 The setting, complete with a student lounge, has been designed for relaxation, dining, and fellowship.
 The Scandinavian architecture is a reminder of Bethel’s Swedish heritage.